 The foundation logo you see above is a ‘T’ followed by a dash.
-The dash represents the continuance of Trevor’s legacy, and what follows.
-Please look forward to participating in future events held by the foundation.
+The dash represents the continuance of Trevor’s legacy.
 It is only through the acts of kindness by individuals and businesses in our region that we can continue to help others within our community.

 We have made a difference to many patients and their families.
-Grants have been issued to patients battling leukemia, lymphoma, hodgkins and non-hodgkis lymphoma, multiple myeloma, glioblastoma (brain cancer), breast, colon, tongue, ovarian and uterine cancers, artificial heart transplant, atypical HUS and Morvan's/Stiff Person Syndrome, and more.
+Grants have been issued to patients battling leukemia, lymphoma, hodgkins and non-hodgkins lymphoma, and multiple myeloma, as well as many other cancers and acute catastrophic illnesses.

 The foundation’s largest fundraiser, the Rhulen Rock Hill Run & Ramble 5K (R4), is held annually in June on the Saturday of Father’s Day Weekend.
-In 2016 the R4 raised over $80,000 to benefit the Trevor Loughlin Foundation and the Leukemia & Lymphoma Society.
-Donations were also made to Catskill Regional Medical Center, DKMS Delete Blood Cancer, and the United Way.
-Grants were issued to individuals battling Glioblastoma, Endometrial Cancer, Breast Cancer, Atypical HUS, Morvan’s /Stiff Person Syndrome, and Chronic Lymphocytic Leukemia.
+The event benefits the Trevor Loughlin Foundation and the Leukemia & Lymphoma Society.
+Donations are also made to Catskill Regional Medical Center, DKMS Delete Blood Cancer, and the United Way.

 We hope we will see you there.